bassman5/MickAngularSeed/README.md

 As I don't expect this to be a massive app, minified code I believe is enough.
 Also module lazy loading is coming in Angular 2.0, will re-look at it then.
 I expect this to change

+Each Page (or page section) has a page object as described by [Selenium Page Objects](https://code.google.com/p/selenium/wiki/PageObjects)

 Generate a changelog using [connvetional-changelog](https://github.com/ajoslin/conventional-changelog).

 Uses git metadata, based on [these commit conventions](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/).